Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

 #### Prerequisites

 - Offers for POS are created, see [Manage offers for POS](../Integration/07_ManageOffers.md).
-- At least one offer is added to the bill list, see [Record a purchase](./02_SelectOffer.md).
+- At least one offer is added to the bill list, see [Select an offer](./02_SelectOffer.md#select-an-offer).

 #### Procedure